colinw10/huddl-app/docs/copilot-task/02-PSEUDOCODE-EXAMPLES.md

 TODO: Create the Post model - this is the core content type for NUMENEON

 A post is something a user creates.
 It can be:
-- A 'thought' (text-only, goes in left column of Timeline River)
+- A 'thoughts' (text-only, goes in left column of Timeline River)
 - A 'media' post (has an image, goes in center column)
-- A 'milestone' (achievement post, goes in right column)
+- A 'milestones' (achievement post, goes in right column)

 Posts can also be replies to other posts (nested conversations/threads).

 Fields you need:
 - author: Who created it? (relationship to User model)
-- type: What kind of post? (must be one of: 'thought', 'media', 'milestone')
+- type: What kind of post? (must be one of: 'thoughts', 'media', 'milestones')
 - content: The actual text (can be blank for media-only posts)
 - image: Optional image file
 - parent: Is this a reply to another post? (can be null)
 - created_at: When was it made? (should auto-set on creation)
 - likes_count: Number of likes (integer, default 0)
-- comments_count: Number of comments (integer, default 0)
+- comment_count: Number of comments (integer, default 0)
 - shares_count: Number of shares (integer, default 0)

 Engagement metrics are used by Pablo's ProfileCard analytics: